AliceNN-ucdenver/Iasa/career.md

 Most career advice goes spectacularly wrong by focusing almost entirely on performance.
 Work harder!
 Be more productive!
 Deliver better results!
 But performance only gets you about 10% of the way to where you want to go.

 Before you start arguing with me about those percentages, hear me out.
 I'm not saying performance doesn't matter.
 It absolutely does.
-Think of it like Buffy's basic Slayer strength—essential, but not enough on its own.
+Think of it like Buffy's basic Slayer strength it's essential, but not enough on its own.
 You need more than raw power to be effective.

 The real career formula looks like this:
 - **Performance (10%):** Your foundation (absolutely essential, but not sufficient)